S-n-g-1/S-n-g-1/README.md

 # 👋 Hi, I'm S-n-g-1

-🚀 Developer | 🎮 Indie Game Enthusiast | 🧠 Lifelong Learner
+🚀 Developer | 🧠 Lifelong Learner

 Welcome to my digital playground — where code meets creativity.
 I build things that (hopefully) make the world a little more fun and a bit more meaningful.